Wesley Ira Purkey: Mary Ruth Bales

 On October 26, 1998, Purkey, who was now working as a plumber, was called to the home of 80-year-old Mary Ruth Bales, a widow who had survived polio and walked with a cane.
 The job was to fix a kitchen faucet at her home in Kansas City, Kansas.
 Purkey spoke with Bales and offered to do the job if she paid him immediately.
 She agreed and handed him some cash.
 Purkey left and used the money to hire a prostitute and purchase several rocks of crack cocaine.
 He and the prostitute went to a motel where they had sex and smoked for several hours.
 The following morning, the two of them drove to Bales' home.
 Purkey entered the house with a toolbox from his company van.
 He then attacked Bales and bludgeoned her to death with a claw hammer in her bedroom.
 Her cause of death was later determined to be blunt force trauma resulting from several strikes to her skull.
-After beating Bales to death, Purkey and the prostitute remained at the house for several hours, where they smoked more crack cocaine and ate food in the fridge.
+After beating Bales to death, Purkey and the prostitute remained at the house for several hours, where they smoked more crack cocaine and ate food from the fridge.

 The following day, he returned to the home equipped with gasoline, intending to burn the house down to cover up the crime.
 Suspicious neighbors spotted him and alerted the police; however, Purkey fled the area before the police arrived.
 Upon arrival, police entered the home and found the body of Bales.
 Neighbors reported seeing the plumbing company van outside the house, and police could piece together what had happened.
 On October 29, Purkey was identified as a suspect and was charged with first-degree murder.
 He was captured the following morning as he left a house in Leavenworth.

-The company which Purkey worked for, Reddi Root'r, later agreed to pay Bales's family $500,000 to settle a negligence lawsuit over their failure to perform a background check on him.
+The company which Purkey worked for, Reddi Root'r, later agreed to pay Bales' family $500,000 to settle a negligence lawsuit over their failure to perform a background check on him.